aroundthecorner/training-laravel-sukp-a100/readme.md

 5. Run `php artisan serve` to serve the application to browser.

+# How to authenticated application

+Open up the terminal and go to the application directory.
+Then run the following to create a login, register and forget password page.

+	php artisan make:auth

 # How to create one-to-many relationship

 ## Create migration script